 Besides understanding the numbers on your tax information, knowing the latest tax adjustments can enable you to settle your tax obligations accordingly.
 Chances are there are tax statistics and other related information you don’t know.

-With that in mind, we’ve rounded up some important tax facts and statistics every U.S. taxpayer must know.
 Keep scrolling and read the entire article to learn some astonishing tax info.

 10 Tax Facts and Statistics Every Taxpayer Should Know in Tax Year 2022

 Take note of the following tax adjustments and changes to make your tax preparation for 2022 smoother.

 Tax Fact #1: There are seven tax rates in 2022, ranging from 10% to 37%.

 There are seven tax rates for the tax year 2022.
 The highest tax rate remains at 37% for single taxpayers earning more than $539,900.
 The same rate applies to married taxpayers filing joint returns for income over $647,850.

 The other marginal rates are as follows:

 - 35% for income greater than $215,950 ($431,900 for married taxpayers filing joint returns)

 - 32% for income greater than $170,050 ($340,100 for married taxpayers filing joint returns)